kognise/monch/README.md

 ## Acknowledgements

 This is a remake of [crunch by superwhiskers](https://github.com/superwhiskers/crunch/) in pure TypeScript.
 All credit to the idea and original implementation goes to them.

-Also in case you've noticed everything on this page is BS and almost nothing is implemented.

 🙃